greenpeace/planet4/.github/ISSUE_TEMPLATE/contributor-issue.md

 ## Help:

 <!-- Provide details of where the contributor can find help if they have questions about the task.
-You can always [reach out to the Planet4 team](https://groups.google.com/u/1/a/greenpeace.org/g/planet4-group) if you have a question. -->
+You can always reach out to the Planet4 team at planet4-pm-group@greenpeace.org if you have a question. -->